Go Back to Patient Stories

 He brought it up with his doctors.
 The response was always the same.
 “They gave me antacids and told me I’d be fine,” he recalls.
 Meanwhile, the vomiting continued.
 He lost weight.
 His teeth began to wear down from years of stomach acid.
 “My teeth are destroyed now.
 Every time I threw up, it made it worse,” he says.

 “They said it was tiny and not a big deal, but it was clearly written in the scan report.
 No one ever told me,” he says.
-“If they’d told me what was in the scan back then, all of that could have been avoided.”
+“If they’d explained it back then, maybe they would have figured out what was causing all my vomiting.”

 A Different Kind of Recovery

-The suffering that followed was not a matter of bad luck.
-It was preventable.
-Years of daily vomiting, weight loss, and dental damage could have been avoided with a single conversation.
+Years of daily vomiting, weight loss, and dental damage could have been avoided with a more complete review and a simple conversation.

-“If I’d had that fixed when they found it, everything would have been a lot different,” he says.
+“If they’d fixed it when my problems started, everything would have been a lot different,” he says.
 “I wouldn’t have gone through all that vomiting.
 My teeth would still be okay.”

 Today, Andrew is focused on staying healthy.
 He works remotely as a graphic designer, mostly for small gaming projects.
 On weekends, he spends time with his daughter, who visits regularly.
 He still plays role-playing games to relax and lets music shape the rhythm of his day.